 Mavenir accelerates and redefines network transformation for Service Providers by offering a comprehensive product portfolio across every layer of the network infrastructure stack — from 5G application/service layer to the RAN and packet core.
-Mavenir is a software company that leads the way in evolved, cloud-proven networking solutions enabling innovative and secure new experiences for end users.
-Through its industry first VoLTE, VoWiFi, Advanced Messaging, Multi-ID and Cloud RAN solutions, Mavenir’s platform enables service providers to successfully deliver innovative new services, lower costs and realize new revenue streams.
+Mavenir is a software company that leads the way in evolved, cloud-proven networking solutions enabling innovative and secure new experiences for end-users.
+Through its industry-first VoLTE, VoWiFi, Advanced Messaging, Multi-ID, and Virtualized RAN solutions, Mavenir’s platform enables service providers to successfully deliver innovative new services, lower costs and realize new revenue streams.

 The analysis finds that operators can save 37% in deployment and operational costs over a period of 5 years, due to a 49% reduction in capex, and a 31% reduction in opex.

-Together with Monica Paolini of Senza Fili Consulting, Mavenir developed the TCO model for virtualized and distributed RAN to understand and quantify how much CSPs can save with a vRAN (Cloud RAN).
-The TCO model looks at the cost savings an operator can expect in a vRAN (Cloud RAN) deployment over 5 years, as well as the specific financial benefits that macro, and indoor and outdoor small cells contribute to the overall network.
+Together with Monica Paolini of Senza Fili Consulting, Mavenir developed the TCO model for virtualized and distributed RAN to understand and quantify how much CSPs can save with a vRAN (formerly Cloud RAN).
+The TCO model looks at the cost savings an operator can expect in a vRAN deployment over 5 years, as well as the specific financial benefits that macro, and indoor and outdoor small cells contribute to the overall network.

-“Virtualization opens new ways to architect, deploy and operate wireless networks including the radio access network (RAN), where vRAN (Cloud RAN) can bring substantial Capex and Opex savings to operators that move baseband processing away from the cell site to a remote location,” said Monica Paolini, President, Senza Fili Consulting.
+“Virtualization opens new ways to architect, deploy and operate wireless networks including the radio access network (RAN), where vRAN can bring substantial capex and opex savings to operators that move baseband processing away from the cell site to a remote location,” said Monica Paolini, President, Senza Fili Consulting.